jgato/jgato/random_docs/working_with_subgroups_on_ZTP.md

 ![](assets/upgrading-clusters-newpolicies.png)

 After a while both clusters are compliant.
 We did the upgrade and everything is validated out of risk.
-Because we tested, first, with the one cluster subgroup.

 ![](assets/all-clusters-newpolicies-validated.png)

-The subgroup Policies can, now, be deleted from the Git repo; to have a cleaner list of Policies into the RHACM Governance.

 # Conclusions

 The concept of subgroups, it is a way of using the RHACM Governance, to apply different sets of Policies to different clusters.
 This would help us to test and validate Policies and Configurations lowering possible risks, without affecting a significant number of clusters.
 The process is really flexible about which Policies and Clusters are involved.
-Finally, group's members can be reverted when new Policies are ready and valid.

 There are other similar techniques, like Policies Exceptions, that will be covered in a future second part of this tutorial.